ScriptFUSION/Mapper/README.md

 ### Join

-Joins sub-string expressions together with a glue string.
+Joins expressions together with a glue string.

 #### Signature